passthejoe/blogPoster/README.md

 ## blogPoster

+#### News on June 9, 2020

+I am hacking on this script in the `network_ping` branch in this Git repository.
+As of June 9, 2020, I added the ability to post to Mastodon.
+I am still working on the "network ping" feature, which aims to keep the script from crashing when the computer loses its internet connection.

+tl;dr Switch to the `network_ping` for Mastodon.
+Or wait for me to merge them together.

+### What is

 blogPoster aims to make it easy to create social-media-style posts and send those posts to both a social-media service and a personal blog.

 This is a *very* personal project that I use just about every day.
 Right now it's a terminal program that uses Ruby and a few gems to take URLs and make quick and easy social-media entries based on them.